Skip to content

 open(items: Annotated[Item, 'uses tiled-assets STAC extension'], mode: Literal['r'] = 'r', *, asset_key: str, zoom_level: int | None = None, whole_metatile: bool = True, skip_missing_metatile: bool = True) -> STACTADatasetReader

-rio-stac-io accepts any pystac Item, ItemCollection or ItemSearch and returns a rasterio DatasetReader.
+rio-stac-io accepts a pystac Item, ItemCollection or ItemSearch, or a STAC-compliant geopandas.GeoDataFrame (same item layout as stac-geoparquet, e.g. from geopandas.read_parquet on STAC GeoParquet), and returns a rasterio DatasetReader.
 Input items will be merged into a single layer, similar to a VRT and served as a single rasterio Dataset.
 If you need to read time series, consider using ODC STAC that will return an multi-dimensional XArray object instead.

 from pystac_client import Client